ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 {{draft-davidson-pp-protocol}}.
 Clients are assumed to only store data related to the tokens that it has been issued by the Server.
 This storage is used for constructing redemption requests.

+Clients MAY choose not to accept tokens from Servers that they do not trust.
+See {{client-issuer}} for a wider discussion.

 ### Client identifying information {#client-ip}